 What GPS is and how it works

 GPS, an acronym for “Global Positioning System,” is a U.S. military technology that has been adopted for civilian use.
-Twenty-four orbiting Department of Defense satellites broadcast radio signals that through a GPS receiver, provides precise coordinate information worldwide.
+Twenty-four orbiting Department of Defense satellites broadcast radio signals that through a GPS receiver, provide precise coordinate information worldwide.

-The system was first conceptualized in the 1960’s for worldwide U.S. military navigation.
-By the mid 1970’s it became a joint effort by various branches of the U.S. armed services, and was referred to as Navstar.
+The system was first conceptualized in the 1960s for worldwide U.S. military navigation.
+By the mid-1970 it became a joint effort by various branches of the U.S. armed services and was referred to as Navstar.
 Despite the official name, it was the term GPS that stuck.
 The system’s first major military debut was in 1991 when it contributed to the overwhelming success of Desert Storm.
-With the system still in its infancy, only 16 satellites were utilized and were specially located over the Persian Gulf area.
+With the system still in its infancy, only 16 satellites were utilized and were especially located over the Persian Gulf area.

 U.S. tax dollars were hard at work as Uncle Sam spent 17 billion to develop this system and we can use it for free.
-That’s right, no set up or monthly fees.
-Commercial, recreational, friend and foe alike, anyone with a GPS receiver can access and use the system.
+That’s right, no setup or monthly fees.
+Commercial, recreational, friend, and foe alike, anyone with a GPS receiver can access and use the system.
 That is why GPS units are referred to as receivers, they simply (or not so simply) receive the radio signals continually being broadcast from the 24 satellites.

 The Department of Defense’s ground control system operates the 24 orbiting satellites, placing 12 in each hemisphere.
 GPS receivers need to read at least three at a time to “triangulate” the equipment’s exact location.
 Four are needed to provide a more actuate three-dimensional fix.

-Hand held receivers are about the size of a TV remote control.
-They include a built in antenna and view screen.
+Hand-held receivers are about the size of a TV remote control.
+They include a built-in antenna and view screen.
 A vehicle mount unit looks similar to a marine fish finder with a larger screen and a remote antenna that looks like a hockey puck.
 Portable units typically have a 2” screen, and vehicle fixed mount units have a 4” screen.
 For visual ease of operation, the largest unit practical should be used.

 Accuracy remains about the same regardless of the size or price, as long as the antenna has a clear view of the sky.
 A GPS receiver should be able to lock onto its location anywhere in the world within 0 to15 meters.
 With the government’s Selective Availability now shut off, the accuracy of most units averages approximately within two to three meters.
 Not perfect, but somewhere within 42 feet should be close enough to find your truck at the trailhead.
 Thankfully in May of 2000, the government eliminated Selective Availability.
 This was a U.S. military safeguard that deliberately made the civilian signal inaccurate up to 100 meters.

-Most modern receivers contain built in electronic map.
-For example, the Garmin GPS 3 Plus includes North America, every major roadway and waterway in Canada, the United States and Mexico.
+Most modern receivers contain built-in electronic maps.
+For example, the Garmin GPS 3 Plus includes North America, every major roadway and waterway in Canada, the United States, and Mexico.
 Receivers have only so much memory preventing the maps from being very detailed, although they do include an impressive amount of data.
 Do not expect the base map to include the nameless dirt road traveled down to your favorite camping spot.

-Read More: Best 10 Handheld GPS Units Reviews For 2021
+Read More: Best 10 Handheld GPS Units Reviews

-A electronic map is viewed in greater or less detail by using a Zoom feature.
+An electronic map is viewed in greater or less detail by using a Zoom feature.
 When initially viewing the Map Page, the current location arrow icon will be in the center of the screen.
 The screen will also have a distance indicator to determine the scale of the current map.
-The initial map will be larger making it easier to find a desired area.
+The initial map will be larger making it easier to find the desired area.
 Once the area is located, zooming in will increase the map’s detail.
-Roads, waterways and their names will appear as the map is zoomed into a specific area.
+Roads, waterways, and their names will appear as the map is zoomed into a specific area.
 Most receivers have a wide zoom range from 2000 miles to 500 feet.

 Using a rocker keypad, a cursor in the shape of a small arrow will move about the map.
 A dialog box will display changing latitude/longitude coordinates and the distance from the current location.
 This is useful for finding approximate distances to nearby locations.
 For example, from our location in Springfield, Oregon, scrolling the cursor north up I-5, the arrow is placed on downtown Portland, Oregon.
 It gives a distance of 103.5 miles.
 Distance is “as the crow flies”, which appears accurate in this example because the driving distance is approximately 110 miles.
 It also shows that its direction is 7° north, and provides Portland’s latitude/longitude coordinates.
 We now have the option to save this destination as a Waypoint.

 Note: GPS navigation displayed distances are straight-line as the crow flies.
-Unless flying or sailing, mileage has to be increased to estimate actual distance traveled on the ground.
+Unless flying or sailing, mileage has to be increased to estimate the actual distance traveled on the ground.